Read Smith’s plans for the fall 2021 semester.

 An authority on child development, McCartney has conducted research on childcare and early childhood experience, education policy and parenting.
 She has edited nine volumes and written more than 160 journal articles and book chapters.
 Much of her research has focused on a 20-year longitudinal study of 1,350 children and their parents on the effects of child care, funded by the National Institute of Child Health and Human Development, for which she served as one of 10 principal investigators.

-A thought leader on issues of education, women and parenting, McCartney publishes essays and letters in The New York Times, The Wall Street Journal, Worth magazine, CNN.com, The Boston Globe and The Huffington Post.
+A thought leader on issues of gender, education and parenting, McCartney publishes essays and letters in The New York Times, The Wall Street Journal, Inside Higher Ed, Worth magazine, CNN.com, The Boston Globe and The Huffington Post.

 As a professor at Harvard and at the University of New Hampshire, McCartney taught undergraduate and graduate courses on child development, statistics, social policy for children, social development, attachment theory and early childhood education.
 At UNH, she directed the Child Study and Development Center, a nursery school and child care center for 140 children from six weeks of age through kindergarten.
 She continues to teach in professional education programs and was the founding director of HGSE’s Women and Leadership program for women in the K–12 sector.